-Required textbook: An Introduction to Formal Languages and Automata, 6th ed. by Peter Linz
+Required textbook: An Introduction to Formal Languages and Automata, 6th or 7th ed. by Peter Linz (I recommend the 7th edition, which just came out, but the 6th edition is acceptable)

 Two fundamental rules

 - 1. You are responsible for knowing the contents of the syllabus and all of the information about the course provided on Canvas. - 2.
 You are responsible for knowing the contents of instructor announcements made on Canvas, which means that you should make sure you receive such announcements and that you check for new ones at least once a day.